KQM-git/TCL/characters/pyro/yoimiya.md

 {% tab title="Ascension 4" %}
 ### **Summer Night's Dawn**

-Using Ryuukin Saxifrage causes nearby party members (not including Yoimiya) to gain a 10% ATK increase for 15s.
-Additionally, a further ATK Bonus will be added on based on the number of "Tricks of the Trouble-Maker" stacks Yoimiya possesses when using Ryuukin Saxifrage.
+Using **Ryuukin Saxifrage** causes nearby party members (not including Yoimiya) to gain a 10% ATK increase for 15s.
+Additionally, a further ATK Bonus will be added on based on the number of "Tricks of the Trouble-Maker" stacks Yoimiya possesses when using **Ryuukin Saxifrage**.
 Each stack increases this ATK Bonus by 1%.
 {% endtab %}
 {% endtabs %}